remote instruction FAQ - precollege summer institutes

 Summer Institute programs are interactive and engaging, and your program may determine that video participation is essential in order for the program to responsibly provide an excellent education.
 At the same time, UCLA recognizes that participants’ personal circumstances may lead to a strong preference otherwise.
 As the University and the program are trying to balance these needs and expectations, please notify your program instructor(s) in advance of a personal need to turn the video off during the program.

 How can I prepare for remote learning?

-Learning in a remote setting has some different challenges from learning face-to-face.
-Here are some pointers from the UCLA Center for the Advancement of Teaching to help you plan for your remote learning experience:
+Learning in a remote setting has some different challenges from learning in person.
+Here are some tips to help you plan for your remote learning experience:

 - Time management is especially important when you are in a different setting than you’re used to.
-If your program has recorded (asynchronous) materials, you may put them off, thinking that you can always get to them later.
+If your program has recorded (asynchronous) materials, you may put them off, thinking that you can always work on them later.

-- Setting a schedule for yourself can be very helpful, including not only your academics, but times for other healthy activities like connecting to others and exercising.
+- Setting a schedule for yourself can be very helpful, including not only your academic work, but times for other healthy activities like connecting with others and exercising.

 - If possible, it’s useful to create a dedicated space for “classwork.”

-- The space should include a chair and table or desk and good lighting, with as few distractions as possible.
+- This space should include a chair, table or desk, and good lighting with as few distractions as possible.

 - When you are in a remote class, whether it is live (synchronous) or recorded (asynchronous), you may be particularly prone to distractions.

 - It is a good practice to turn off notifications.